 Dr. Eseonu’s research has encompassed such areas as surgical technique and outcome studies for gliomas, pituitary adenomas, trigeminal neuralgia, and awake craniotomy for brain tumors, as well as cost efficacy studies in neurosurgery.
 He has published over 30 peer reviewed papers and book chapters.

-He is licensed to practice in Pennsylvania, and is a member of the American Association of Neurological Surgeons and the Congress of Neurological Surgeons.
+He is licensed to practice in Pennsylvania, and is a member of the American Association of Neurological Surgeons, the Congress of Neurological Surgeons, and the Facial Pain Association.

 Specialized Areas of Interest